Comparing Virtual Nodes with Managed Nodes

 Propagation to pods of updates to mounted configmaps and secrets No additional information.

-Container-level metrics in virtual kubelet metrics endpoint No additional information.
+The following container-level metrics in the virtual kubelet metrics endpoint are supported:

 Container:ResourceRequirements Subcore No additional information.